ADJUSTABLE WESTERN SADDLE TO FIT A RIDER

 Choose a small seat size

-A smaller seat size keeps us closer to the horse’s center of gravity.
+A smaller seat keeps us closer to the horse’s center of gravity.
 The centre of gravity of the horse is the point around which the horse rotates as it moves; it is located somewhere below the wither and moves back as the horse collects up.
 A saddle bronc rider or a jockey will ride over the wither because that is the spot with the least movement.
-The closer you are to the horse’s centre of gravity, the less movement you have to compensate for; the horse revolves around your position instead of you having to move to compensate for them.
+The closer you are to the horse’s centre of gravity, the less movement you have to compensate for; the horse revolves around your position instead of having to move to compensate for them.

 Tush-Cush Seat Shims

 Our saddle seat leather lifts to expose the ground seat shim under your saddle seat.
 The width of the saddle twist is critical to hip joint comfort.
-With our seat adjustable replaceable seat shimming system, you can make the seat twist feel narrow with a thicker shim or wider but closer to your horse with a thinner shim.
+With our seat adjustable replaceable seat shimming system, you can make the seat twist narrow with a thicker shim or wider but closer to your horse with a thinner shim.
 Finding a balance that’s right for you takes some trial and error.
-A very thin shim under the top of your thigh can make an incredible difference in the angle and how your hips feel when sitting in the saddle seat.
+A thin shim under the top of your thigh can make an incredible difference in the angle and how your hips feel when sitting in the saddle seat.

 The ground seat’s shape can be adjusted to fit your body and riding preferences.
 Moving the pad forward creates a deeper pocket while moving it back removes it.
 Finding a neutral pelvis position is critical as you stack your body over your pelvis by aligning your heel, hip, and shoulder.
 Moving Shims under your seat allows you to find a neutral pelvis position, neither tilted forward nor back.